jimhigson/oboe.js/writing/main/3_Background.md

 These layers competed on developer ergonomics with the popular jQuery and Prototype.js promoting themselves respectively as *"do more, write less"* and *"elegant APIs around the clumsy interfaces of Ajax"*.
-JSON being a subset of Javascript, almost without noticing web developers found themselves in the privileged position whereby the serialised objects in their data format map exactly onto the basic types of their programming language.
+JSON being a subset of Javascript, web developers barely noticed their privileged position whereby the serialisation of their data format mapped exactly onto the basic types of their programming language.
 As such there was never any confusion as to which exact object structure to de-serialise to.
-If this seems like a minor advantage, contrast with the plethora of confusing and incompatible representations of JSON output presented by the various Java JSON parsers; JSON's Object better resembles Java's Map than Object and the confusing between JSON null, Java null, and Jackson's NullNode [^1] is a common cause of errors.
-Given the certainty regarding deserialisation, JSON parsers could be safely integrated directly into AJAX libraries, providing a call style for working with remote resources so streamlined that it hardly requires any additional effort.
+If this seems like a small advantage, contrast with the plethora of confusing and incompatible representations of JSON output presented by the various Java JSON parsers; JSON's Object better resembles Java's Map than Object and the confusion between JSON null, Java null, and Jackson's NullNode[^1] is a common cause of errors.
+Endowed with certainty regarding deserialisation, JSON parsers could be safely integrated directly into AJAX libraries.
+This provided a call style while working with remote resources so streamlined that it requires hardly any additional effort.

 ~~~~ {.javascript}
 jQuery.ajax('http://example.com/people.json', function( people ) {